ruchisahota/gaia/v1/doc/documentation.md

 #### `nodes (external:graphnodes_map)`

-nodes refers to the nodes of the map
+nodes refers to the nodes of the map.

 | Characteristics | Value  |
 | -               | -:     |